NadavToledo1/bright-data-sdk.python/README.md

 ```python
 pip install brightdata-sdk
 ```
-> If using macOS, first open a virtual environment for your project
+> If using macOS, first open a virtual environment for your project.

 ## Quick Start

-Create a [Bright Data](https://brightdata.com/cp/setting/) account and copy your API key
+Create a [Bright Data](https://brightdata.com/cp/setting/) account and copy your API key.

 ### Initialize the Client